hopeypants/cornerstone-lms-tools/README.md

 4. **Configure your preferences** using the popup interface
 5. **Features will automatically apply** based on your settings

-## 🤝 Contributing

-We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.

-### How to Contribute
-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📄 License